• Home

-These field recordings of Pacific Orchestra; taken from ancient cassettes, third generation studio tapes, and modern digital equipment; vary widely in volume and sound quality.
+These field recordings of Pacific Orchestra are taken from ancient cassettes, third generation studio tapes, and modern digital equipment.
+They vary widely in volume and sound quality.
 Please be patient.
 The volume can be adjusted at the speaker symbol to the left of the "play" arrow.
 Hopefully you will plug your computer into your home stereo unit so you can enjoy the all important bass.

 Jim Ward was a monster on the lead guitar.
 Listen to his solo on this live version of Personality, a song that he wrote with Khan.
-Richie is on drums, George on percussion, Rick on bass and vocals, Khan on guitar and vocals and John on sax.
+Jim is on guitar and vocals, Richie on drums, George on percussion, Rick on bass and vocals, Khan on guitar and vocals and John on sax.edit.

 Working in a small studio in Washington, DC, this version of Better Be Good was recorded with John on flute and keyboards, Face on bass and vocals, Khan on vocals and guitar, Joe on lead guitar and vocals, and Nick Ruggieri on drums.
 Joe and Khan wrote the song.